ponchama/docs/docs/dvl/dvl-a50-details.md

 ### Fallback IP

-For convenience the DVL will always be available on the static IP address: **192.168.194.95**.
+For convenience the DVL will always be available with the static IP address: **192.168.194.95**.
-To be able to connect to the DVL using the fallback IP address do the following steps:
+To be able to connect to the DVL using the fallback IP address perform following steps:

 * Connect a ethernet cable directly from the DVL to your computer.
 * Set static IP our computer to be **192.168.194.90**